Juno is the Best Character in ‘The Descent’, and She Did (almost) Nothing Wrong

 It’s obvious that Juno has a difficult time talking about her emotions.
 Any time something sensitive is brought up, she tears up and gets quiet.
 Despite this, Juno makes an attempt to apologize to Sarah for not staying with her longer after the accident.
 Maybe doing that in a cave in front of all of their friends is the wrong time and place for it, but she was making an honest effort.
 She was essentially apologizing for how she deals with trauma because she understood that her absence might have adversely affected the feelings of others.
 What are Juno’s efforts to apologize met with?
 Silence, then annoyance, and then abandonment as Sarah walks away from her.
 Sarah apparently isn’t interested in Juno’s feelings.
 That’s how Sarah responds to difficult situations, so there is no real blame there either.
 But it does show that Juno is making an effort when no one else bothers to do the same for her.

-Juno’s actions throughout The Descent shows that she cares for Sarah, even when Sarah doesn’t seem to care about Juno.
+Juno’s actions throughout The Descent show that she cares for Sarah, even when Sarah doesn’t seem to care about Juno.
 Juno tries to apologize, she tries to comfort Sarah when she can (like when she calms Sarah as a swarm of bats flies by), and she refuses to leave the caverns until she finds Sarah.
 She might make mistakes, but she does her best to make up for them.
 Juno is repeatedly shown to be the most caring friend throughout the movie.

 Juno Stays Behind When Everyone Else Flees